-The Dean of Students provides for enforcement of school rules, oversees appropriate and reasonable student discipline, and helps students develop positive behavior through a student discipline management system.
+The Assistant Principal coordinates all academic activities, leads professional development, and oversees curriculum, instruction, and assessment at the Charter School.
+The Assistant Principal provides for enforcement of school rules, oversees appropriate and reasonable student discipline, and helps students develop positive behavior through a student discipline management system.